-It is the legal obligation of the financial adviser and their Licensee to ensure personal advice services have been provided for the advice fee charged.
+It is the legal obligation of the financial adviser and their AFS Licensee to ensure personal advice services have been provided for the advice fee charged.

-Sunsuper reserves the right to decline payment of an advice fee, including discontinuing further payments of an Ongoing Fee for any reason and without giving any reason.
-Sunsuper also reserves the right to obtain a refund of advice fees deducted from a member account where the advice does not meet Sunsuper’s Sole Purpose Test obligations.
+Sunsuper reserves the right to decline payment of an advice fee, including discontinuing further payments of Monthly advice fees for any reason and without giving any reason.
+Sunsuper also reserves the right to obtain a refund of advice fees deducted from a member account where the advice does not meet Sunsuper's Advice Fee Policy or Sole Purpose Test obligations.

 Conditions and rules of advice fee payments

-An Advice fee request applies to the member identified in the form.
+An Advice fee request applies only to the member identified in the form.
 Where a new Advice fee request is submitted for any member and is accepted by Sunsuper, any Advice fee request previously submitted for that member is superseded and replaced.

-Advice fees cannot be paid under an Advice fee request where a member holds only a defined benefit or lifetime pension.
+An Advice fee request cannot be paid where a member’s account holds a defined benefit or defined benefit pension product.

-If payment of an advice fee would result in a members’ account balance falling below $6,000, advice fees will continue to be debited if the member holds another Sunsuper account that has sufficient balance.
-Please note that if the member holds another Sunsuper account under a different member number, Sunsuper would require a new Advice fee request form to deduct the advice fee from the additional account.
+If payment of an advice fee would result in a members’ account balance falling below $6,000, advice fees will continue to be paid if the member holds another Sunsuper account with sufficient balance under the same member number.
+Please note that if the member holds another Sunsuper account under a different member number, Sunsuper will require a new Advice fee request form to pay the advice fee from the additional account.

 The following conditions need to be met immediately prior to the payment of any advice fee: